Replay in Deep Learning: Current Approaches and Missing Biological Elements: Replay in Biological Networks

 Memory in the brain is the process of encoding, storing, and retrieving information.
 Encoding involves converting information into a format that can be stored in short-term memory, and then a subset of short-term memories are consolidated for long-term storage.
 Consolidation is a slow process that involves the integration of new memories with old~\citep{mcgaugh2000memory}.
 Splitting learning into short-term and long-term memory allows the brain to efficiently solve the stability-plasticity problem.
 The consolidation phase is used for long-term storage of declarative, semantic, and procedural memories~\citep{rasch2013sleep, born2010slow, stickgold2005sleep, stickgold_sleep:_2012}.

 Consolidation occurs during periods of rest or sleep, where spiking activity during replay initiates long-term changes in synapses through activity dependent plasticity processes.
 Consolidation is well understood for declarative and semantic memory, which depend on the hippocampus.
 Bilateral removal of the hippocampus results in anterograde amnesia and the inability to form new semantic memories~\citep{nadel1997memory}.
 The primary input to the hippocampus is the entorhinal cortex, which receives highly processed information from all sensory modalities and the prefrontal cortex.
 While the hippocampus allows for the quick assimilation of new information, medial prefrontal cortex is used for long-term storage of memories and generalization~\citep{bontempi1999time}.
 These generalization capabilities are a result of medial prefrontal cortex using a slower learning rate and densely encoding memories with overlapping representations, whereas the hippocampus uses a faster learning rate in conjunction with sparsity and indexing mechanisms~\citep{Teyler2007The}.
 Hebbian learning and error-driven schemes are used by both the hippocampus and medial prefrontal cortex~\citep{o2001conjunctive}.
 Initially, the hippocampus is used to retrieve new memories, but over time medial prefrontal cortex is instead used for retrieval~\citep{kitamura2017engrams}.
 Results from \citep{kitamura2017engrams} suggest that when new memories are created, neurons are allocated in both the hippocampus and medial prefrontal cortex, with unused neurons in the hippocampus engaged immediately for formation and neurons in medial prefrontal cortex being epigenetically `tagged' for later storage~\citep{lesburgueres2011early,bero2014early}.
 This switch from hippocampus to cortex occurs over a period of several days with several episodes of sleep, however, it can take months or even years to make memories completely independent of the hippocampus.
 Replay during sleep determines which memories are formed for long-term storage.
+Moreover, while replay contributes to long-term memory consolidation, the associated retrieval processes have been shown to change memories qualitatively~\citep{jonker2018neural}.
+These qualitative changes are thought to strengthen the representations of episodically similar memories and have been underexplored in computational models.